What is Acupuncture?

 Usually not.
 As energy is redirected in the body, the healing process begins to resume.
 Occasionally, the original symptoms may worsen for a day or so.
 Other general changes in appetite, sleep, bowel, urination, or emotional patterns may be triggered.
 These should not cause concern, as they are simply indications that the acupuncture is starting to work and these symptoms will subside within a couple of days.

-It is quite common, especially with the first or second treatments, to have a sensation of deep relaxation immediately following the treatment.
+It is quite common to have a sensation of deep relaxation immediately following treatment.
 This is a very pleasant and beneficial side effect of acupuncture treatment.

 What activity is allowed after treatment?